MoatLab/FEMU/docs/tools/qemu-img.rst

   the ``start``, ``length``, ``offset`` fields;
   it will also include other more specific information:

-  - whether the sectors contain actual data or not (boolean field ``data``;
+  - boolean field ``data``: true if the sectors contain actual data, false if the sectors are either unallocated or stored as optimized all-zero clusters
-    if false, the sectors are either unallocated or stored as optimized all-zero clusters);
+  - boolean field ``zero``: true if the data is known to read as zero
-  - whether the data is known to read as zero (boolean field ``zero``);
+  - boolean field ``present``: true if the data belongs to the backing chain, false if rebasing the backing chain onto a deeper file would pick up data from the deeper file;
-  - in order to make the output shorter, the target file is expressed as a ``depth``; for example, a depth of 2 refers to the backing file of the backing file of *FILENAME*.
+  - integer field ``depth``: the depth within the backing chain at which the data was resolved; for example, a depth of 2 refers to the backing file of the backing file of *FILENAME*.

   In JSON format, the ``offset`` field is optional; it is absent in cases where ``human`` format would omit the entry or exit with an error.